laibamehnaz/laibamehnaz.github.io/index.md

 <br>
 <br>
 <br>
 Hi!
 I am Laiba Mehnaz.
 I am currently working as a Research Assistant in MIDAS-IIITD under Dr. Rajiv Ratn Shah.
 I have recently completed my B.Tech in Software Engineering from DTU in June 2020.
-Those four years will be my most cherished years of my life.
+Those four years will be my most cherished years of my life. :relaxed: